kylebittinger/stackebrandtcurves/README.md

 ## Summary

 "Stackebrandt curves" aren't really a thing; I made up the name.
-The idea comes from a 1994 paper by Stackebrandt and Goebel[^1], which may have been the first to compare 16S rRNA gene similarity with whole-genome similarity.
-In that paper, the authors used DNA-DNA hybridization results rather than ANI to measure genome similarity.
-In a later study, Kim et al.[^2] found that ANI followed the same pattern.
+The idea comes from a 1994 paper by Stackebrandt and Goebel[^1] in which the authors compared 16S rRNA gene similarity and whole-genome similarity for bacteria.
+In that paper, the authors used DNA-DNA hybridization results rather than ANI as a measure of genome similarity.
+In a later study, Kim et al.[^2] found that the earlier results hold true when ANI is used.

 To a high degree, 16S gene similarity and full-genome similarity are correlated.
 However, Stackebrandt and Goebel observed that 16S